sibvisions/visionx.reactUI.deliveryService/README.md

 ## Initial Configuration
 - If you are using create-react-app make sure to downgrade react to v17.0.x (https://stackoverflow.com/a/71908461)
 - Run `npm install @sibvisions/reactui` to install the reactUI as dependency
-- In your `package.json` file, create a "init" command which copies files from reactui's resource folder to your projects public folder.
+- In your `package.json` file, create "init" commands which copy files from reactui's resource folder to your projects public folder, e.g.
 ```
   "scripts": {
     ...